KalebHawkins/SwiftGameDev/docs/index.md

 # Welcome Swift Game Dev
 ---

-This site aims to teach you about iOS game development with swift through the use of bite-sized tutorials.
+Welcome to Swift Game Dev!
+This site aims to teach a wide array of game development topics in the iOS game ecosystem.

-All tutorials can be found [here](tutorials/index.md).
+To get started goto the tutorials section in the left-hand menu and select the framework of interest.

 ***Under Construction.***